About the Diversity in Business Bridge Program

 Items Needed to Apply?

 - Obtain your recommender’s contact information (Full name, email address, and phone number).
-Your recommender will receive an email directly from the program requesting a letter.

 - Resume including your contact information, education, work experience, and any awards and/or honors.